 Names are assigned to regular expressions using the notation “name = <regular expression>”

 Named expressions can be used in subsequent regular expressions by using the notation “{name}”.
 Such occurrences are equivalent to textually substituting the expression associated with name for the “{name}” occurrence.
-This is similar to the way a macro operates.

-Note that a regular expression name must be defined before any use to avoid circular definitions.

 Notes:

 The definition of {UTF8} is deferred to the next section.